rhermitt/MarchMadnessSimulator/README.md

 When translating a full March Madness Bracket to a text file, read the matchups from the top left down then from the top right down.
 The Teams File should be formatted with no more than one team per line.

-If you are using the first four, then the first 8 teams in the teams file should be the teams competing in the first four.
+If you are using the First Four, then the first 8 teams in the teams file should be the teams competing in the First Four.
-The first four games should appear in the order that they are to be filled into the bracket.
+The First Four games should appear in the order that they are to be filled into the bracket.
-If your simulation includes the first four, insert a blank line wherever there needs to be a team that will be filled by the first four.
+If your simulation includes the First Four, insert a blank line wherever there needs to be a team that will be filled by the First Four.

 #### Teams File Example:
 Say you want to simulate the 2021 NCAA Men's Basketball Tournament.
-The 2021 bracket saw the following first four games:
+The 2021 bracket saw the following First Four games:
 * Norfolk State vs. Appalachian State
 * Wichita State vs. Drake
 * Mount Saint Mary's vs. Texas Southern